Melissa takes her passion for plants to a career in the plant sciences

-Our featured student for August 2018 is a 4-year student: Melissa Eggleston.
-Her hometown is Grand Blanc, Michigan and she is about to begin her last semester on her B.S.
+Melissa Eggleston is a Horticulture B.S. student whose hometown is Grand Blanc, Michigan.
+She is about to begin her last semester on her B.S.
 Horticulture degree with a concentration in Horticulture Science.
 We asked Melissa a few questions about herself:

 Why did you choose Horticulture as your major/degree?